inyokaproject/docker-setup/README.md

 docker service ls
 ```

-To publish the port of the web worker
+To publish the ports of the web server

 ```
-docker service update --publish-add published=80,target=8000 inyoka_inyoka-worker
+docker service update --publish-add published=80,target=80 --publish-add published=443,target=443 inyoka_caddy
 ```

 Run migrations (works only on the same machine, where the container runs)